Author: David Bola

 I think that’s unfortunately the idea for the clubs which are there.
 But in reality, if I talk about my personal experience, I used to play there every weekend because it’s one of the only cool places that was full all the time and not necessarily only with expats, the clubs were open to everyone.
 These are the only clubs in the center of the island, not on the coast.
 Instead of driving 30 minutes, or even an hour to get to the club, you drive 15 minutes and you’re there.

-Let’s go back to the EP, especially to its sound.
-From your first sounds, you were picking up on kuduro, shatta, lots of different rhythms in fact.
+Let’s go back to the EP, especially to its musicality.
+Ever since your first tracks, you were picking up on kuduro, shatta, lots of different rhythms in fact.
 Is that what you wanted to work on in this EP?

 If you look closely at kuduro, it’s often the same drum patterns that come back, sometimes the same noises, the same samples.
 I try to go a bit against that, but still doing the same thing, but not the same thing (laughs).